francescozoccheddu/Simple-Vertex-Data-Format/Data Format Specification.md

 # C4D<sup>2</sup>C
 ## Data format specification v0.1

+> Each symbol preceded or followed by whitespace in a definition is a token.

 ### Comment
 + _empty_
 + /* _any_string_ */
 + _whitespace_
 + _newline_
 + _comment_ _comment_
-> A _comment_ can be placed between tokens and after the last token.
+> A _comment_ can be placed between each pair of consecutive tokens.

 ### File
 + < _header_ > _list_section_